mohit-217/FastApi/README.md

-# Trend Forecasting System using FAstApi
+# Trend Forecasting System and model serving using FAstApi